Mukul-Singhal/DSA/README.md

 #DSA
-This Repository Contains the Data Structure and algorithm practice questions from Codechef and Hackerearth
+This Repository Contains the Data Structure and algorithm practice questions from Codechef and Hackerearth.